Master of Social Work (MSW) Programs in Arkansas - Campus and Online

 Advanced Standing Campus-Based MSW Programs in Arkansas

 The University of Arkansas’ School of Social Work offers an advanced standing MSW program at the university’s main campus in Fayetteville.
 The program has a Multi-System Life Course (MSLC) specialization with coursework and field education that provides training in clinical social work with individuals, families, and groups, as well as social work at the organizational and community levels.
 The 39-credit program is designed for students whose BSW degree was earned within the last six years from an undergraduate program accredited by the CSWE.
 Applicants whose BSW degree was conferred more than six years ago can petition for a waiver if they have a significant history of post-baccalaureate work experience or continuing education in social work.
-Students in the program, which can be completed in 12 months of full-time enrollment, are required to engage in 900 hours of field education over the program’s three semesters.
+Students in the program, which can be completed in 12 months of full-time enrollment, are required to engage in 500 hours of field education over the program’s three semesters.
+In addition, all students must complete a capstone research project to confer their degree.

 The University of Arkansas at Little Rock offers an advanced standing campus-based MSW program that is designed for students whose BSW degree was conferred by a CSWE-accredited undergraduate program within the past five years.
-The program, which is offered by the university’s School of Social Work, has two concentration options: Advanced Direct Practice (ADP) clinical social work; and Management and Community Practice (MCP) macro social work.
-The program requires students to complete 720 hours of field education and can be completed in 12 months of full-time enrollment or 21 months of part-time enrollment.
+The 43-credit program, which is offered by the university’s School of Social Work, has two concentration options: Advanced Direct Practice (ADP) clinical social work; and Social and Organizational Impact (SOI) macro social work.
+The program requires students to complete 960 hours of field education and can be completed in 12 months of full-time enrollment or 21 months of part-time enrollment.

 Online